 The Mexico team of leatherworkers is comprised of five artisans from Chamula, Chiapas, lead by Elias.
-Although Elias had been working with leather since he was young, it wasn't until three years ago that he started his own workshop, producing higher quality products & more unique designs compared to the ones that Chiapas has been offering for years.
+Although Elias had been working with leather since he was young, it wasn't until four years ago that he started his own workshop, producing higher quality products & more unique designs compared to the ones that Chiapas has been offering for years.

 Now, all five artisans have stable jobs & growing income.
 They take care of their families & each team member is a crucial part of the business.
 Elias believes that as the business grows, so does their salaries because without each of them they would not have a finished product.

 If you visit the workshop you will see them laughing at each other’s jokes, sharing ideas & working with a smile, sometimes with their children around.
 They have dreams of spreading their work around the world.

 The raw leather is washed & lightened with quicklime and water for 2 to 3 days.
 In Chiapas, quicklime is used for cooking corn, building their homes & making their products.

 The leather then goes through a smoothing process where they peel coats of leather with knives - all by hand!
 The leather then stays in water for another couple days & then goes into inspection so no fur or blemishes are left.

 It goes through a last round of rinsing & then dries in the sun until hard.
 Overall the whole process takes around a week.

 Once it's ready it goes through a stretching process so that its manageable & depending on the type of leather needed for each product it might go through different stages of thinning - all by hand.

 Now that the leather is prepped, it's time to cut the pattern pieces that will be assembled into each bag.